erroronline1/caro/readme.md

 > O.Source_3 Error messages and log files MUST NOT contain sensitive data (e.g. user identifiers or session IDs).

 * Default error messages do not contain this data.
+The frontend does not log.

 > O.Source_4 Potential exceptions in the program flow MUST be caught, handled in a controlled manner and documented.
 Technical error descriptions (e.g. stack traces) MUST NOT be displayed to the user.